Thomas Hanzon

-Sven Thomas Hanzon (born 20 June 1962) is a Swedish actor and stage actor at the Royal Dramatic Theatre in Stockholm and former footballer.
-He was born in 1962 in Stockholm, Sweden.
-He worked with Ingmar Bergman in both movies and on stage.
-He has two children with Swedish actress Lena Endre and is now married to Åsa Hultman and living in Stockholm.
+Sven Thomas Hanzon (born 20 June 1962) is a Swedish actor, stage actor at the Royal Dramatic Theatre in Stockholm and former footballer.
+He has worked with Ingmar Bergman in both movies and on stage.

-Early years
+Biography

+Early life and football career

+Hanzon was born Sven Thomas Hansson 1962 in Stockholm.

-Hanzon played football for Djurgårdens IF.
+In his youth, Hanzon played football for Djurgårdens IF, coming through as a full back.
 He made his senior debut in the derby against Hammarby IF at the age of 17.
 He also played on the Swedish youth national team.
-He left a promising career as a professional football player to pursue an acting career.
+He left a promising career as a professional footballer to pursue an acting career.
+Ending his career at the age of 18, he had played 21 matches for Djurgården in the Swedish top-tier Allsvenskan, lost the 1980 Swedish junior championship final to Örgryte IS, and played 10 matches for the Sweden U19 team.

 Hanzon, with several others, started the theatre group Theater Cameleont in 1982.
 The group later became Club Cameleont.
 He wrote A Joker in the Game on behalf of the Swedish Church.

+Stockholm City Theatre

-Hanzon was discovered by a producer from the Stockholm City Theater.
+Hanzon was discovered by a producer from the Stockholm City Theatre.
 He made his debut in 1985 in Arnold.
 He remained with the theater for several years and received most of his acting education there.
 He did not stay at the theater due to his lack of formal education, and then became involved in drama.

-Hanzon made his film debut in 1987 in Colin Nutley movie Nioende Kompaniet.
-He made his TV debut in 1987 on Swedish Television Drama in Stieg Trenter's series "Lysande Landning".
-Ingmar Bergman directed Hanzon in the TV production "Private Confessions".
-He played in the Bergman movie Trolösa in 2000, directed by Liv Ullmann.
+Hanzon made his film debut in 1987 in Colin Nutley movie Nionde kompaniet.
+He made his TV debut in 1987 on Swedish Television Drama in Stieg Trenter's series Lysande landning.
+Ingmar Bergman directed Hanzon in the TV production Private Confessions.
+He played in the Bergman movie Faithless in 2000, directed by Liv Ullmann.
 The movie won several honours, including the Festival Award Jury's Special Prize in Belgium.